 What is the Reciprocity Agreement with U.S. States?

-Thanks to the reciprocity agreements between all U.S. states, territories, and Puerto Rico, individuals can use their driver's licenses on the island for a specified period, which aligns with the convenience of having a real ID to travel to Puerto Rico.
+Thanks to the reciprocity agreements between all U.S. states, territories, and Puerto Rico, individuals can use their driver's licenses on Puerto Rico's roads for a specified period, which aligns with the convenience of having a real ID to travel around Puerto Rico.
 With reciprocity states, as long as you have a valid driver's license and a U.S. driver's record, there is no need to take the driving or written test.
 You still need to pay the applicable fees, provide a medical certificate from your doctor, and fill out the forms to process your license.
 It is different if your driver's license has expired, as you must take the written and driving tests.

 It is also essential to surrender your current regular license to avoid holding two driver's licenses.
 Make a copy of your state license before you hand it in in case you need to provide future proof.